Weekly DTC benchmarks data from a group of publicly traded companies curated by Bainbridge.

 We welcome your feedback on which metrics to include – see the links below for ways to join the conversation.
 Data for the above tables is sourced from a combination of Finviz, Koyfin, and individual company filings.
 We plan to add additional data from more sources soon.

 Since many investment decisions are made on a relative basis, it’s mission-critical for founders and investors to have access to shared data sets that can help strengthen alignment and improve outcomes.

-Community benchmarks are crowdsourced by you: the founders, operating partners, investors and others that make up the DTC commerce community.
+Community benchmarks, crowdsourced by you: the founders, operating partners, investors and others that make up the DTC eComm community.
 Periodically, we send out a request for benchmarks and facilitate discussion on a single metric (gross margin, for example).
 All members that contribute at least one data point then receive access to the full (anonymized) data set.
 Once we’ve reached data sufficiency, we’ll publish an abridged version of the data here for public use.

 With your help, we hope to make this page an invaluable resource for founders, investors and operators in the DTC and eCommerce community.
 Please follow us on Twitter for more benchmarks content and other resources.

 Bainbridge is a finance and capital planning suite for eCommerce.Meet Bainbridge